taylorc1009/Connect-Four/README.md

 # Connect Four
-### Developed using C

 Consists of both single player (player versus AI) and player versus player.

 ## AI features
 The AI has been implemented using a scoring system which is recursively called while utilizing the **Minimax Algorithm**, an algorithm made to evaluate the outcome of every possible move that could be made within in the next *n* turns.
-The greater *n* is (which is known as the *depth*), the more moves the AI can predict.
+The greater *n* is (which is known as the **depth**), the more moves the AI can predict.

 ### Minimax Algorithm